Superconducting properties¶

 conv_thr_iaxis = 1.0d-4

 Note 1.
-With gridsamp = 2, the Matsubara frequencies are read from the sparse-ir object file, so the value of wscut is used only to set the upper limit of the real frequency axis during analytic continuation.
+With gridsamp = 2, the Matsubara frequencies are read from the sparse-ir object file, so wscut is used only to set the upper limit of the real frequency axis during analytic continuation.

+Note 2.
+From EPW v5.8 onwards, ephmatXX files can be reread with a different number of MPI pools than used when they were written, which makes the ln -s reuse pattern above safe.

 Note 3.
-From EPW v5.8 onwards, ephmatXX files can be reread with a different number of MPI pools than used when they were written.
-Older ephmat directories are not compatible with the current reader.

-Note 4.
-For anisotropic FBW runs, linear mixing (broyden_beta < 0) can converge more reliably than Broyden mixing.
+For anisotropic FBW runs, linear mixing (broyden_beta < 0) often converges more reliably than Broyden mixing.

 During the run EPW prints the actual number of Matsubara sampling points, which should be much smaller than the uniform-grid number at the same cutoff: